 Tullio Vardenaga

-Major activity reviewing changes more than a cycle old and accepting.
-Some issues (in particular 6.41, 6.43 and 6.56) underwent some revision, and 6.41 and 6.43 were rationalized with OO discussions in 5.1.4.

 All issues discussed are captured in the document, either as comments or resolved issues.
-The previous version of this document is N1133.
+The previous version of this document is N1144.

 We decided, to be confirmed at meeting 74, to change the title to

 Information Technology — Programming languages — Avoiding vulnerabilities in programming languages – Part 4: Catalogue of vulnerabilities for the programming language Python